garyaiki/dendrites/README.md

 A Scala library of streaming components for building Microservices, Event Sourcing, Event Logging, CQRS, and Reactive systems.
 Functions and pre-built stream stages for Akka Streams, HTTP, Actors, Kafka, Cassandra, Algebird, and Avro.

+It's meant to be used as
+- a more adaptable alternative to frameworks and products
+- examples for learning how to use these components and work with streams
+- templates for other components or custom alternatives
+- is in your product

 This Readme covers download, setup and configuration, unit and integration testing and adding it to your project.
-Documentation is on the [dendrites website](https://garyaiki.github.io/dendrites/), Scaladocs have examples and lower level descriptions.
+Documentation is on the [website](https://garyaiki.github.io/dendrites/), Scaladocs have examples and lower level descriptions.

 #### Add dendrites to your project
 ##### Download from Maven Central